petergeneric/jetnet-detect/scripts/paper/README.md

 This README explains how to reproduct the TensorRT models and detections evaluated in our paper "Super accurate low latency object detection on a surveillance UAV".

+We assume you already installed Jetnet on your system.

 # Building the models

 ## creating the calibration list